LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    method
       The predicate definition used to answer a message sent to an object.
-      Logtalk supports both static binding and dynamic binding to find which method to run to answer a message.
+      Logtalk supports both :term:`static binding` and dynamic binding to find which method to run to answer a message.

    abstract method
       A method implementing an algorithm whose step corresponds to calls